The Underground Forest: Basilica Cistern’s Roman Columns

 Water.

-The place has also been featured in Assassin’s Creed Brotherhood and in the final moments of Dan Brown’s Inferno.
-I’m a big fan of the AC franchise and you’ll be seeing a lot of references to locations in the series in this blog.
+The cistern has also made appearances in pop culture, notably in Assassin’s Creed Brotherhood and the climactic moments of Dan Brown’s Inferno.
+As a big fan of the AC series, you’ll find plenty of references to locations from the franchise sprinkled throughout this blog.

 The Medusa Columns